Yiannis Moralis: Biography

 A year following the commence of that undertaking, in 1952, he takes part in the Panhellenic Exhibition at the Zappeion [displaying his paintings “Nude”, “Composition” and “Figure”] and in the Armos group Exhibition held from December of the same year up until January of the following year in 1953, when, with an invitation from the Soviet Government, Yiannis visits Russia along with other representatives of cultural and political circles in Greece and other European countries.
 In 1954 he began his collaboration with the Karolos Koun Arts Theatre designing state sets and costumes for the production "Naked Masks", consisting of four one-act plays by Pirandello.
 Additionally, in the same year, he exhibited along with other Greek artists in Canada and in Belgrade.
-The coming year in 1955 he and his wife Aglaïa get divorced and two years following that [in 1957] he got elected professor of the painting workshop at The Athens School of Fine Arts and simultaneously commenced his collaboration with the National Theatre of GreeceNational Theatre of Greece designing sets and costumes for "The Hands Of the Living God", a play by Pantelis Prevelakis, directed by Alexis Solomos.
+In 1955 he and his wife Aglaïa divorced and two years later in 1957 he was elected professor of the painting workshop at the Athens School of Fine Arts and simultaneously commenced his collaboration with the National Theatre of Greece designing sets and costumes for "The Hands Of the Living God", a play by Pantelis Prevelakis, directed by Alexis Solomos.

 Later, in 1958, along with artist Yannis Tsarouchis and sculptor Antonis Sochos he participated in a Venice Biennale retrospective exhibiting 24 works, some of which being oil paintings, some drawings, theatrical costume designs and lithographs impressing both critics and the public as his name is forwarded for an international price.
 The same year, his composition “interior” is purchased by the Torino Municipal Museum and added to its collection.
-The coming year in 1959 he held his first one man show at the Armos Gallery in Athens exhibiting works that he had recently displayed in Venice along with a few other paintings.
-These exhibits demonstrated a type of maturity from the artist and really marked the beginning of a new period.
-Some time later throughout the year, it is suggested to Yiannis by architects P. Vassiliadis, E. Vourekas and S. Staikos that he study the exterior north-west and south-east walls of the Hilton Hotel in Athens and submit decorative design which ended up being approved, with the commence of their execution at the same year.He later collaborated with Greek and foreign architects such as Sir Basil Spence and Antony Blee designing and decorating by that point a multitude of public buildings and private houses.
+In 1959 he held his first solo exhibition at the Armos Gallery in Athens exhibiting works that he had recently displayed in Venice along with a few other paintings.
+These exhibits demonstrated a type of maturity from the artist and marked the beginning of a new period.
+Some time later throughout the year, it is suggested to Yiannis by architects P. Vassiliadis, E. Vourekas and S. Staikos that he study the exterior north-west and south-east walls of the Hilton Hotel in Athens and submit decorative design which ended up being approved, with the commence of their execution at the same year.
+He later collaborated with Greek and foreign architects such as Sir Basil Spence and Antony Blee designing and decorating a multitude of public buildings and private houses.
 Moreover he took part in the exhibition “Stage Design in Greece” which was organized by the French Institute Students Association and designed the frontispiece for Odysseas Elytis’ poem “Axion Esti” published by the Ikaros Press, with whom he collaborated at the time.